 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the A6500 is 1 percent smaller.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Despite having a slightly smaller sensor, the A6500 offers a higher resolution of 24 megapixel, compared with 20.7 MP of the D500.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.91μm versus 4.22μm for the D500).
+Despite having a slightly smaller sensor, the A6500 offers a higher resolution of 24 megapixels, compared with 20.7 MP of the D500.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.91μm versus 4.22μm for the D500).
 However, it should be noted that the A6500 is a somewhat more recent model (by 9 months) than the D500, and its sensor might have benefitted from technological advances during this time that partly offset its pixel-size disadvantage.
 Coming back to sensor resolution, it should be mentioned that the D500 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.